ved015/Medical-Chatbot-Llama-2-7B/README.md

 The extracted text was divided into manageable text chunks for further processing.

 **Text Embedding:**
-Text chunks were converted into vector embeddings using advanced natural language processing techniques.
+Text chunks were converted into vector embeddings using MiniLM-L6-v2.

 **Vector Database:**
 Vector embeddings were stored in Pinecone Vector Database for efficient retrieval and comparison.